ErickXavier/FarewellJS/README.md

-# DHTML.js Library
+# NoJS Library

-DHTML.js is a robust and comprehensive library designed to simplify web development by providing a declarative and intuitive syntax for common programming patterns.
+NoJS is a robust and comprehensive library designed to simplify web development by providing a declarative and intuitive syntax for common programming patterns.
 This library encompasses various facets of modern web development, making it a one-stop solution for developers.

 1. **Conditionals**: It offers conditional rendering for HTML elements, allowing elements to be shown or hidden based on specific variables.
 2. **Loops**: Facilitates the creation of repeated elements from a list of items, streamlining list rendering.